Video Codec

 Note

-Gstreamer is not fully support video header mode V4L2_MPEG_VIDEO_HEADER_MODE_SEPARATE.
+GStreamer is not fully support video header mode V4L2_MPEG_VIDEO_HEADER_MODE_SEPARATE.

 For example, to compress a H.264 main profile and level 4.1 video bitstream with 512kbps bitrate: